 Who needs executive functions?

-I struggle with the logic behind ADD only being negative.
+I struggle with the logic behind ADHD only being negative.
 Human left-brained executive functions were a very late addition in evolutionary terms, to the already very sophisticated human mind.
 Sometimes they seem to have too strong a grip on an individual forcing blind obedience, excess worry and anxiety about the future, creating illness and stress as the logical left brain “fights” the more intuitive emotional right brain, creating denial and justification for negative behaviour?

 I wonder whether we would see problems like global warming, pollution and the frequent abuse of power, if human executive functions were less dominant?